tstack/lnav/README.md

 The following software packages are required to build lnav:

 - gcc/clang    - A C++14-compatible compiler.
 - libpcre2     - The Perl Compatible Regular Expression v2 (PCRE2) library.
 - sqlite       - The SQLite database engine.
 Version 3.9.0 or higher is required.
 - ncurses      - The ncurses text UI library.
 - readline     - The readline line editing library.
 - zlib         - The zlib compression library.
 - bz2          - The bzip2 compression library.
 - libcurl      - The cURL library for downloading files from URLs.
 Version 7.23.0 or higher is required.
 - libarchive   - The libarchive library for opening archive files, like zip/tgz.
+- libunistring - The libunistring library for dealing with unicode.
 - wireshark    - The 'tshark' program is used to interpret pcap files.
 - cargo/rust   - The Rust language is used to build the PRQL compiler.

 #### Build